 subscriptionv2 API.
 It's compatible with the new subscription model introduced in May 2022, which gives more options for the pricing of subscription products.

-Some features like "Teams" will also only be available to the higher tier.
+Some features like "Teams" will also only be available to PRO and BUSINESS subscribers.

 Check out our Pricing page for details.